Beginner’s Grove

 For most of my life, I taught women how to be fierce, independent, and self-contained.

-After decades as a therapist, retreat center founder, and devoted partner, I find myself in a quieter season — rebuilding connection from the ground up.
+After decades as a therapist, retreat center founder, and devoted partner to a Zen Buddhist monk I loved for 28 years — I find myself in Missoula, Montana, rebuilding connection from the ground up.
 Not as an expert.
 Not as a guru.

 As a woman learning how to belong again.

-Podcast hosted by Diane Adams Presents: Jess & Diane
+Podcast hosted by Diane Adams Presents: April & Diane

 Watch Here 👉